sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/7500 - advanced-computed-field-methods/0500 - copy-to-section.md

 title: "Copy to section"
 hidden: false
 ---
-Copies a field into each section in a section group, or from a parent section into each section in a nested section group.
+Copies the output of a field into each section in a section group, or from a parent section into each section in a nested section group.

 Parameters
 ====